JanNeuendorf/SVC16/specification/specification.typ

 #not-specified[
-- Colors do not have to be represented accurately (accessability options).
+- Colors do not have to be represented accurately (accessability options, artistic shaders).
-- There is no rule for how scaling and aspect ratio might be handled.
+- There is no rule for how scaling or filtering might be handled.
 - It is not fixed what the screen shows before it is first synchronized.
-- A cursor can be shown on the window, as long as its position matches the mouse position passed to the system
+- A cursor can be shown on the window, as long as its position matches the mouse position passed to the system.
+The default assumption should be that there is no external cursor, but it might not always be possible to hide it.
 - There might be a delay before the updated frame is shown on screen.
   For example one might need to wait for _vsync_ or the window takes time to update.]